teamcfadvance/CFSelenium/readme.md

 ### A Selenium-IDE Formatter Too ###

 Also included in the distribution is a Firefox extension which will add a formatter to Selenium-IDE which will allow you to export tests in CFSelenium / MXUnit format.
 The plugin can be found in the _formats_ folder.

+### Support ###

+The script-based version of CFSelenium is maintained by [Bob Silverberg](https://github.com/bobsilverberg) and the tag-based version is maintained by [Brian Swartzfager](https://github.com/bcswartz).
+Please use the main repo's [issue tracker](https://github.com/bobsilverberg/CFSelenium/issues) to report bugs and request enhancements.